nf-core/funcscan/docs/usage.md

 This will launch the pipeline with the `docker` configuration profile.
 See below for more information about profiles.

-To run any of the three screening workflows (AMP, ARG, and/or BGC) or taxonomic classification, switch them on by adding the respective flag(s) to the command:
+To run any of the three screening workflows (AMP, ARG, and/or BGC), taxonomic classification, and/or protein annotation, switch them on by adding the respective flag(s) to the command:

 - `--run_amp_screening`
 - `--run_arg_screening`
 - `--run_bgc_screening`
-- `--run_taxa_classification`
+- `--run_taxa_classification` (for additional taxonomic annotations)
+- `--run_protein_annotation` (for additional protein family and domain annotation)

 When switched on, all tools of the given workflow will be run by default.
 If you don't need specific tools, you can explicitly skip them.
 The exception is HMMsearch, which needs to be explicitly switched on and provided with HMM screening files (AMP and BGC workflows, see [parameter documentation](/funcscan/parameters)).
-For the taxonomic classification, MMseqs2 is currently the only tool implemented in the pipline.
+For the taxonomic classification, MMseqs2 is currently the only tool implemented in the pipeline.
+Likewise, InterProScan is the only tool for protein sequence annotation.

 **Example:** You want to run AMP and ARG screening but you don't need the DeepARG tool of the ARG workflow and the Macrel tool of the AMP workflow.
 Your command would be: